Use FanDuel promo code, get $300 bonus bets for Buccaneers-Seahawks, Commanders-Chargers, Patriots-Bills NFL

 Use FanDuel promo code to get $300 bonus for an NFL game like Commanders vs. Chargers, Patriots vs. Bills

 SportsLine's model is projecting the Buccaneers to cover the spread in 53% of simulations.
 The model's best bets also include the over of 47 total points in the Commanders vs. Chargers game.
-Meanwhile, SportsLine's model has the over (49.5) cashing in the Patriots vs. Bills game.
+Meanwhile, SportsLine's model has the over (49.5) cashing in the Patriots vs. Bills game in 59% of simulations.
 Claim the latest FanDuel promo code here:

 Check out our FanDuel promo code review for full details.